 I discovered the charms of the Eierschecke watching videos about Dresden once our trip there got confirmed by GoEuro.
-After learning about what it is and all the infos regarding the Eierschecke and its significance, I remember that I looked at Felipe and said “I NEED to try this as soon as we arrive in Dresden, ok?“.
+After learning about what it is and all the info regarding the Eierschecke and its significance, I remember that I looked at Felipe and said: “I NEED to try this as soon as we arrive in Dresden, ok?“.

 What is a Dresdner Eierschecke?

 The Eierschecke, or just “egg custard cake” in a crappy translation, is a specialty from Saxony and Thuringia.
 It consists of three amazing layers – the top layer that is mainly an egg-based layer, the sheet in the middle is a curd cheese (or quark, if you are familiar with German cuisine and language already) and the base, which can be made of sponge cake, pie crust or yeast dough.